sxflynn/SideprojectIdeaGenerator/README.md

 ### Frontend
 - [x] Create blank React project with Vite
-- [ ] Build barebones app shell with Mantine
+- [x] Build barebones app shell with Mantine
-- [ ] Create form elements with Mantine/Forms
+- [x] Create form elements with Mantine/Forms
+- [ ] Create list of technologies/topics to choose from
-- [ ] Implement fetch to Uvicorn API
+- [x] Implement fetch to Uvicorn API

 ### Infrastructure
 - [ ] Dockerize the project
+- [ ] Deploy to Cloudflare to `sxflynn.net` subdomain

 # Contributing